 What Is App Store Optimization?

 Simply put, app store optimization is the process of optimizing mobile apps to rank higher in app store search results.
-The higher your app store rankings, the more visible your app will be to potential customers.
-Increased visibility will then lead to increased brand awareness, app downloads, and possibility for people to recommend the app to their friends.
+The higher your app ranking in the Apple App Store and Google Play Store search results, the better your app’s visibility.

 The goal is simple: